hyperstack-org/hyperstack/docs/tools/tools.md

 # Tools

+**Work in progress - ALPHA (docs and code)**

 ## Hyper-console

 Hyper-Console will open a new popup window, that is running an IRB style read-eval loop.
 The console window will compile what ever ruby code you type, and if it compiles, will send it to your main window for execution.
 The result (or error message) plus any console output will be displayed in the console window.

 ## Hyper-spec

-With Hyper-Spec you can run isomorphic specs for all your Hyperloop code using RSpec.
+With Hyper-Spec you can run isomorphic specs for all your Hyperstack code using RSpec.
 Everything runs as standard RSpec test specs.

-Hyperloop wants to make the server-client divide as transparent to the developer as practical.
+Hyperstack wants to make the server-client divide as transparent to the developer as practical.
 Given this, it makes sense that the testing should also be done with as little concern for client versus server.

-Hyper-spec allows you to directly use tools like FactoryGirl (or Hyperloop Operations) to setup some test data, then run a spec to make sure that a component correctly displays, or modifies that data.
+Hyper-spec allows you to directly use tools like FactoryGirl (or Hyperstack Operations) to setup some test data, then run a spec to make sure that a component correctly displays, or modifies that data.
 You can use Timecop to manipulate time and keep in sync between the server and client.
 This makes testing easier and more realistic without writing a lot of redundant code.

 ## Hyper-trace

-Method tracing and conditional break points for Opal and Hyperloop debug.
+Method tracing and conditional break points for Opal and Hyperstack debug.

 Typically you are going to use this in Capybara or Opal-RSpec examples that you are debugging.